 If you’re like me and aren’t fond of the crowds, you can go up to the North Zone or down to the South Zone to find some of the best beaches with fewer tourists.

 I’ve mentioned that Downtown Puerto Vallarta is a goldmine for people who are into architecture, art, and history.
-But even if you aren’t into those popular things, there’s still plenty to do (and see) here.
+But even if you aren’t into those popular things, there are still plenty of fun and exciting things to do in Puerto Vallarta.

-Whether you’re staying in downtown or not, I highly recommend you to take a walk in the gorgeous cobblestone streets and go on an original downtown tour for sightseeing.
+Whether you’re staying downtown or not, I highly recommend you take a walk in the gorgeous cobblestone streets and go on an original downtown tour for sightseeing.

 Also, don’t forget to see the peaceful oasis in the middle of Old Vallarta called Isla Cuale, because no trip to PV is complete without a day spent lingering here.